TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 1. Exploring GTEx experimental data.

 Let's look at an example of a tissue-gene pair expression data point from the GTEx project.

-We will select out TPM data (transcripts per million) which are used to quantify how much of a gene is expressed within a sample.
+Here we will select out TPM data (transcripts per million) which are used to quantify how much of a gene is expressed within a sample.

 In our query, we use "Limit 1" to prevent us from returning all the GTEx TPM values in the DB.

+To make each GTEx TPM point unique, we store each TPM value as a tissue-gene pair.

+This example just extracts tissue-gene pairs and the TPM associated with that tissue-gene pair.

 ```graphql
 MATCH (gtex_cui:Concept)-[r0:CODE]-(gtex_code:Code {SAB:'GTEX_EXP'})-[:TPM]-(gtex_term:Term)